modulearner/bigdipster/docs/about.md

 Currently, most of our contributors are based in Boulder, Colorado and Brooklyn, New York.
 If you want to learn more about the individuals behind Collective Laboratories go to our Personnel Page.
 [Should we create one of these as well and have 1 paragraph bios on there?]<-"sure, i'm board for that"

 ##Our Plan for the Future of This Project
-While we are currently working on phase 1 of this project, which involves delivering a curriculum and a working web resource, we do hope to fill more needs of schools in teachers in the future<-"awkward claus, consider rewording".
+While we are currently working on phase 1 of this project, which involves delivering a curriculum and a working web resource, we do hope to fill more needs of schools and teachers in the future.
 Including, but not limited to:
 + **Educational Kits** that provide your classroom with the materials needed to complete many of our posted activities and labs.
 + **Printing service** for teachers who do not have the computer resources to make the online version of this curriculum a systematic option for their classes.
 + **Data analysis and content suggestions** based on the information we gather from your classroom practices, your students' performance and feedback, and other teachers' data.
 This will allow us to participate in the effort to determine what works and what does not work in schools, and help teachers get in better resonance with their students' needs.